gohugoio/hugo/content/templates/additional-templating-languages.md

 ---
 title: Additional Templating Languages
 linktitle: Additional Templating
-description: In addition to Go templates and Amber templates, Hugo supports the powerful Ace templating from @yosssi and Amber templating from @eknkc.
+description: In addition to Go templates, Hugo supports the powerful Ace templating from @yosssi and Amber templating from @eknkc.
 godocref:
 date: 2017-02-01
 publishdate: 2017-02-01